This is a specialist area for which many businesses do not have the in-house resources to achieve compliance in full.

-R B Plant have an engineering team who are not only fully versed in this area but also have the required experience to pragmatically interpret and apply ATEX/DSEAR requirements leaving clients 100% reassured they have a compliant process.
+R B Plant has an engineering team who are not only fully versed in this area but also have the required experience to interpret and apply ATEX/DSEAR requirements pragmatically, leaving clients 100% reassured they have a compliant process.
 We can either retrospectively assess ATEX/DSEAR for an existing process or as part of a project for a new process.

 Stage 1 – Review/Gap Analysis